landrys/scan-inspector/README.md

 `change to what needed using pyenv or whatever you want`

-- create the virtual environment and activate it `python -m venv ./venv
+- create the virtual environment and activate it

+`	python -m venv ./venv
-`source venv/bin/activate
+`	source venv/bin/activate
+- Run npm install

-`npm install
+`	npm install
+- upgrade pip to the latest

-`.../scan-inspector/venv/bin/python -m pip install --upgrade pip `pip install mysql_connector
+`       ../scan-inspector/venv/bin/python -m pip install --upgrade pip
+- Add in requirements to local python so you can run the function locally

+`   pip install mysql_connector
-`pip install matplotlib
+`   pip install matplotlib
-- to invoke locally
+- To invoke locally

 `serverless invoke local --path ./data.json --function scan-inspector --verbose

 - To run the function on AMAZON

 `   sls invoke -f scan-inspector --data '{"report": true}' --verbose
--  What next?
-Run these commands in the project directory:

 - What next?
 Run these commands in the project directory:

 ` serverless deploy    Deploy changes
 ` serverless info      View deployed endpoints and resources ` serverless invoke    Invoke deployed functions